nathanmichaelmoore/Marlin/README.md

 ## Additional Information

-This firmware is configured for the Folgertech FT-i3 Mega for Paul (Where Nerdy is Cool).
+This firmware is configured for the Folgertech FT-i3 Mega for Paul (Where Nerdy is Cool) and uses [this](https://www.thingiverse.com/thing:3441535) Titan Aero mount.